 Product-Led Growth: Beginners Playbook

 This playbook will cover how to continue to engage users as they turn into beginners after they have initially evaluated your product.
-Content from the evaluators segment may still be relevant to beginners, so you can target that content to beginners as well, but beginners are distinct in that they're focusing more on how to use your product rather than simply what it can do.
+Content from the explorers segment may still be relevant to beginners, so you can target that content to beginners as well, but beginners are distinct in that they're focusing more on how to use your product rather than simply what it can do.

 Unfamiliar with the Product-led Growth Flywheel?
 Visit the Product-Led Growth Overview to start.